 You can use a reliable taxi app to order a ride (TaxiBeat is a great option if you’re staying in Lima), or take a public bus during the daytime.
-For nighttime travel, we’d recommend a taxi—it’s just safer and a lot less complicated than trying to figure out the night bus schedule.
+For nighttime travel, locals generally recommend a taxi—it’s safer and a less complicated than trying to figure out the night bus schedule.

 Is Peru safe for a woman traveling on her own?
-Yes, absolutely—but you should always exercise caution.
+Yes—but locals say you should always exercise caution.
 Solo female travelers are at a higher risk of assault or harassment anywhere in the world, and Peru is no exception.

 Planning on exploring the ancient Inca city of Machu Picchu while you’re in Peru?
 It’s quite a climb, but it’s totally doable as long as you’re in good shape.
 The hike up the Inca Trail, which leads you up the mountain, can be strenuous, and you’ll definitely feel the effects of altitude change.
 But as long as you stay hydrated, take it slow, and don’t drink too much the night before, it won’t affect you much.